 What is Bipolar Disorder?

 Bipolar Disorder, also known by its older name “manic-depression,” is a psychiatric condition that is characterized by fluctuating moods.
-A person with Bipolar Disorder experiences alternating “highs” (what clinicians call “mania”) and “lows” (also known as depression).
+A person with Bipolar Disorder experiences alternating “highs” (called mania or hypomania, depending on severity) and “lows” (also known as depression).

 Both the manic and depressive periods can be relatively brief, from a week or two up to several months.
 The periods of mania and depression vary from person to person – many people may only experience very brief periods of these intense moods, and may not even be aware that they have Bipolar Disorder.